jilliangmeehan/looore/content/history/the ark.md

 ---
-title: "the ark's opening"
+title: the ark's opening
-draft: false
+draft: true
 tags:
   - timeline
   - history
 ---

 - **400 years after defeating [[the seven sovereigns]]**, [[notes/characters/the primordial one|the primordial one]] + [[notes/characters/the four shades|the four shades]] finished creating the [[notes/places/realms|human realm]] and filling it with animals